jaysylvester/citizen/README.md

       });
     }

-Of course, if you don't write it in a manner to accept such requests and return content, it'll return nothing (or throw an error).
+Of course, if you don't write the controller in a manner to accept direct requests and return content, it'll return nothing (or throw an error).

 _Note: A convention is being worked on to let you make controllers private, so even if they're requested, they'll return a 404.
 You'll have to do this manually for now._